Endorsements in the 2025 Liberal Party of Canada leadership election

 Candidates for the 2025 leadership election.

 From left to right: Baylis, Carney, Freeland, Gould.

-This is a list of notable individuals and entities who provided endorsements to declared candidates candidates in the 2025 Liberal Party of Canada leadership election or had their expression of support reported in the media.
+This is a list of notable individuals and entities who provided endorsements to declared candidates in the 2025 Liberal Party of Canada leadership election or had their expression of support reported in the media.

 Endorsements from incumbent Members of Parliament

 The tallies of endorsements from sitting Liberal MPs were as follows: